Structural thermokinetic modelling: Mathematical derivations

-The binding between an enzyme and a reactant or regulator depends on the compound's concentration $c$ and the dissociation constant $k$ (indices omitted for simplicity).
-We can characterise it by saturation values $\alpha = \frac{1}{1+c/k} = \frac{k}{k+c}$ or $\beta = \frac{c}{k+c} = 1-\alpha$.
-The saturation value, on the one hand, and $c$ and $k$, on the other, are directly related.
-If we sample $\alpha$ (or, equivalently, $\beta$) uniformly from the interval $]0,1[$, the corresponding probability densities (assuming that either $k$ or $c$ are kept fixed) read
+The fraction of enzyme molecules (of one sort of enzyme) bound by a certain metabolite depends on the metabolite concentration $c$ and on the dissociation constant $k$ (indices omitted for simplicity).
+It can be described by saturation values $\alpha = \frac{1}{1+c/k} = \frac{k}{k+c}$ or $\beta = \frac{c}{k+c} = 1-\alpha$.
+The saturation values are directly related to $c$ and $k$.
+If $\alpha$ is uniformly distributed in the interval $]0,1[$, the conditional probability densities read

+Similar formulae hold for the sampling of $\beta$.
+According to this formula, $\ln (c/\kM)$ follows a logistic distribution with location parameter 0 and scale parameter 1.
+Mean, median and mode of $\ln (c/\kM)$ are given by 0, and the variance is given by $\pi^{2}/3$